-> Self (2023) is an attempt to affirm the reality of my own existence through the photographic eye, an exchange of self-relevation and self-concealment.
-Susan Sonntag refers to it as our coping mechanism, however imperfect, for dealing with the complexity of the outside world and of our interior lives.
+> Self (2023) is an attempt to affirm the reality of my own existence through the photographic eye, an exchange between self-relevation and self-concealment.
+Susan Sontag describes photography as a coping mechanism — however imperfect — for dealing with the complexities of both the external world and our inner lives.

 Self was on display at Rotlicht Festival Vienna AT and Gallery Andrea Jünger Vienna AT.